-For several years, my social anxiety was a significant roadblock in my attempts to live a happy life.
+For several years, my social anxiety was a significant roadblock in my attempts to create my own happiness..
 Each day that I didn’t take action to fix it further cemented the belief that I was powerless against it.

 One day, I decided to take a different approach to change.
 In the past, when I had tried to fix my social anxiety, I’d commit to radical habits like talking to 5 strangers per day.

-No one could fault me for being ambitious, but apparently ambition was the one thing keeping me stuck.
+No one could fault me for being ambitious, but apparently ambition was the one thing stopping me from getting unstuck.